91nunocosta/prot/README.md

 1. Prepare the environment as described in [**Preparing the environment**](#preparing-the-environment).

-2. Create and upload an [deployment](https://docs.prefect.io/concepts/deployments/),
+2. Create and upload a [deployment](https://docs.prefect.io/concepts/deployments/)
    containing the workflow:

     ```bash